1300 088 065

 Not all debt is created equally

-So in this chapter, we’ll show you the right (and wrong) way to increase your chances for home loan approval.
+In this section, we’ll show you the right (and wrong) ways to increase your chances of home loan approval.

 Yes, HECS debt adds a little extra hurdle to your loan application.
 But the good news is, there are a few ways to improve your chances of qualifying.